Applying for an F-1 visa

 - Visa application forms and fees.
 Find the U.S. consulate/embassy at which you will apply here and carefully read its instructions for applying for the F-1 visa, including links to required forms

-Some consulates may require additional documentation, so check the consulate website for visa application instructions.
-Visa application forms and fees can be also be found on the consulate website.
+Some embassies or consulates may require additional documentation, so check their website for visa application instructions.
+Visa application forms and fees can be also be found on the embassy or consulate website.

 Maintaining Lawful Status